HL7/cqf-measures/input/pages/measure-conformance.md

 **Conformance Requirement 3.9 (Criteria Names):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-3-9)
 {: #conformance-requirement-3-9}
-The name of an expression specifying a population criteria within a measure SHOULD always be the name of the criteria type†† :
+The name of an expression specifying a population criteria within a measure SHOULD always be the name of the criteria type††:
 * "Initial Population"
 * "Denominator"
 * "Denominator Exclusion"